h4ckm03d/troll/README.md

 const context = {
   customerId: 'customer1',
   eventName: 'Loyalty Program',
-  eventType: 'Discount',
   orderData: {
     items: [
-      { itemCode: 'sku1', quantity: 2, discount: 0, price: 50 },  // Total: $100
+      { itemCode: 'sku1', quantity: 2, discount: 0, price: 50 },
-      { itemCode: 'sku4', quantity: 1, discount: 0, price: 30 }   // Not included in SKUs
+      { itemCode: 'sku4', quantity: 1, discount: 0, price: 30 }
     ],
     transactionDate: new Date(),
-    paymentMethod: 'credit-card'
   }
-}
+};

-const updatedContext = await engine.run(loyaltyContext);
+const updatedContext = await engine.run(context);
 console.log(updatedContext.orderData.items[0].discount);  // 0.1 (10% discount applied)
 ```

 ### Adding New Rules

-To add new rules, you simply append new objects to the rules array with custom logic for conditions and actions.
+To add new rules, simply extend the rules array in the `RuleEngine` instance and define the new conditions and actions.

 ### Custom Rule Types

-You can create new types of rules by extending the `Rule` interface or adding more complex condition evaluation functions.
+You can create new rule types by extending the `Rule` interface or adding more complex condition evaluation functions.

 ## Milestones

-Here are the key milestones and features planned for this project:

 ### Milestone 1: Core Rule Engine

--[x]   Setup TypeScript environment.
+- [x] Setup TypeScript environment.
--[x]   Basic rule definition structure with conditions and actions.
+- [x] Define the structure for conditions and actions.
-*   Execute rules based on conditions.
+- [x] Implement the core rule evaluation logic.
-*   Unit tests for core functionality.
+- [x] Unit tests for core functionality.

-### Milestone 2: Priority and Multiple Rule Evaluation
+### Milestone 2: Multiple Rules and Prioritization

-*   Support for multiple rules.
+- [x] Support multiple rule definitions.
-*   Prioritize rule execution.
+- [x] Prioritize rule execution.
-*   Add logging for rule evaluation.
+- [x] Logging for rule evaluation.
-*   Integration tests for multi-rule execution.
+- [ ] Integration tests for multi-rule scenarios.

-### Milestone 3: Rule Groups and Conditions
+### Milestone 3: Rule Groups and Complex Conditions

-*   Allow grouping of rules.
+- [ ] Support for grouping of rules.
-*   Add support for complex condition combinations (AND/OR conditions).
+- [ ] Add condition combinations (AND/OR logic).
-*   Add rule deactivation logic.
+- [ ] Rule deactivation logic.
-*   Improved test coverage for group-based execution.
+- [ ] Test coverage for group-based rule execution.

-### Milestone 4: Performance Optimization and Rule Persistence
+### Milestone 4: Optimization and Persistence

-*   Optimize rule execution for large datasets.
+- [ ] Performance optimization for large rule sets.
-*   Support for storing and loading rules from a database.
+- [ ] Support for storing and retrieving rules from databases (e.g., MongoDB, PostgreSQL).
-*   Provide example integrations for popular databases (e.g., MongoDB, PostgreSQL).
+- [ ] Provide example integrations with common databases.
-*   Document performance benchmarks.
+- [ ] Performance benchmarking documentation.

 ## Contributing

-We welcome contributions!

-### Steps to Contribute:
+Contributions are welcome!
+To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
+3. Make your changes and commit (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
+4. Push to your branch (`git push origin feature-branch`).
 5. Create a pull request.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the [LICENSE](./LICENSE) file for more details.

+---

+This revised README now includes a **warning** to inform users that the project is in an early stage of development and the API may change frequently.